fmerizzi/text_style_comparison/README.md

 # Large style comparison
+In this section we compute a style dissimilarity score for a large dataset of characters.
 ![large table](https://github.com/fmerizzi/text_style_comparison/blob/main/large_table.png)

+  - The labels on the table are relative to the letter's place of origin, so v is [1] from Venanson, s is [2] from Saint-Etienne, l is [3] from Luceram and i is [4] from Imperia.
+  - The inmages are resized to 512x512, lightly smoothed with a gaussian kernel and summarized to a single channel

+The original source images are reported in : [Original images]([https://www.google.com](https://github.com/fmerizzi/text_style_comparison/tree/main/new_dataset))

 # medieval writings style comparison and restoration
 Using gram matrices to compare calligraphy from medieval frescoes + deep image prior for text restoration.